msjimc/GeneMatrix/Guide/ReadMe.md

 The overall aim of extracting the sequences is to create a multi-sequence alignment.
 This can be done independent of ```GeneMatrix``` or via the controls in the ```Align individual features``` section.
 These controls allow ```GeneMatrix``` to automate ***Muscle***, ***ClustalW***, ***MAFFT*** and/or ***PRANK*** (if present on your computer) to align all the exported sequence files in a folder.
 While some of these programs can be run as interactive webpages or desktop applications, they can also be run as console applications using Windows ***cmd*** shell program (Command Prompt: Figure 15).

+### Very important note

+Due to the security concerns your computer will not allow ```GeneMatrix``` to automate an alignment in special folders such as OneDrive folders or possible with aligners saved on a USB stick.
+Consequently, if an alignment runs very quickly, but produces no files, either move everything to a hard drive on your computer or check the option to save the batch command files and then double click on each file in turn and run them manually.

 ### Automation of the alignment process

 Aligning the sequences in the files is preformed by pressing one of the ```Muscle```, ```PRANK```, ```ClustalW``` or ```MAFFT``` buttons (blue box, Figure 11).
 If the ```All``` button is pressed ```GeneMatrix``` will process the files with each of the programs in turn.